 D. Python VS Golang

-Golang is another popular programming language that is quite similar to Python in several different ways.
+Golang is another popular programming language similar to Python in several different ways.
 First, both are high-level languages, and there are also several similarities in syntaxes (like Golang’s slices and maps, which are similar to Python’s lists and dicts.)

 However, there are also several key differences between Python and Golang:

 - Implementation: Golang is faster than Python, but Python is more versatile.
 A common approach is to write in Golang for its faster performance, then transition to Python for everything else.
-Due to the similarities between the two, transitioning from one to the other is relatively easy.
+Due to the similarities, transitioning from one to the other is relatively easy.

 F. Python VS Ruby

 Ruby, like Python, is an interpreted language.
 It is 100% object-oriented and open-source, intended as a general-purpose language.
-Ruby has various web frameworks, but Ruby on Rails (or just Rails) is the most popular one.
-Although Ruby is a general-purpose language, it is mostly used to develop web applications.
+Ruby has various web frameworks, but Ruby on Rails (or just Rails) is the most popular.
+Although Ruby is a general-purpose language, it is mainly used to develop web applications.

 Here are some core areas we should consider when comparing the two:

-- Implementation: Ruby is better at developing high-traffic web applications quickly, while Python has more use cases since it’s faster to write with.
+- Implementation: Ruby is better at quickly developing high-traffic web applications, while Python has more use cases since it’s faster to write.
 Python is the better choice in prototyping, data analysis, and heavy-duty applications.
 Python also has more libraries.